-PEDESTRIAN ACCESS –Next to the Town Hall of Dénia, you will find stairways on Calle Hospital, walk up here.
-After this 1st steps, we find another stairway section to the left on the street called “Cuesta Madre Amparo” which takes us directly to Calle San Francisco accessing the castle.
+PEDESTRIAN ACCESS - Next to the Town Hall of Dénia, you will find stairways on Calle Hospital, walk up here.
+After this 1st steps, you will find another stairway section to the left on the street called “Cuesta Madre Amparo” which takes you directly to Calle San Francisco accessing the castle.

 Opening hours of the castle

 Every day: Nov/ March: 10 a.m to 6 p.m.
 April-May: 10 a.m to 19 p.m.
 June: 10 a.m. to 9 p.m.
 From July to 15th September: 10 a.m. to 8.30 p.m.
 (Night opening hours: until 00.30 h.
 Except for “Music at the castle” concert days.
 From 16th to 30th September: 10 a.m. to 8 p.m.
 October: From 10 a.m. to 6.30 p.m.